 Does your tooth hurt months or even years after having a root canal?
-In rare occasions, the nonsurgical endodontic procedure may not be sufficient enough to save a tooth a tooth from extraction, or falling out due to a badly decayed tooth that could have been treated.
+In rare occasions, the nonsurgical endodontic procedure may not be sufficient enough to save a tooth from extraction, or falling out due to a badly decayed tooth that could have been treated.

 Some of the factors leading to an unsuccessful endodontic treatment include:

 Luckily, an apicoectomy can help resolve your dental stress and pain.

 Your endodontist may recommend a dental surgery, apicoectomy, to help end your dental suffering.
 An apicoectomy is essentially the last resort when a nonsurgical procedure has failed.

 An apicoectomy is a surgery that targets the infected or damaged tissue near a tooth’s roots.
 Typically, this type of surgery is needed when an infection persists or develops after a root canal or endodontic retreatment.